Events

 Capitalism in the Countryside: Graduate Student Conference

-In a world that continues to be mostly ocean, countryside, forest, and desert and with nearly half the world’s population still living and laboring in such locations, we seek to decenter the city and metropole and problematize progress narratives that render capitalist and urban formations inevitable.
-Proceeding outward from any world region, we hope to tackle a number of theoretical, historiographical, and methodological questions ranging from the origins of a capitalist world-system in the sixteenth century, to the relationship between slavery and capitalism, to the politics of development in the twenty-first century.
-These questions will touch on the changing ways in which people relate to land, water, and other materials and the claims they make on them; the power relationships that govern those claims; how life is imagined and sustained, how livelihoods are made and unmade, and how belonging is constructed and contested.
+In a world that continues to be mostly ocean, countryside, forest, and desert and with nearly half the world’s population still living and laboring in such locations, we sought to decenter the city and metropole and problematize progress narratives that render capitalist and urban formations inevitable.
+Proceeding outward from any world region, we tackled a number of theoretical, historiographical, and methodological questions ranging from the origins of a capitalist world-system in the sixteenth century, to the relationship between slavery and capitalism, to the politics of development in the twenty-first century.
+These questions touched on the changing ways in which people relate to land, water, and other materials and the claims they make on them; the power relationships that govern those claims; how life is imagined and sustained, how livelihoods are made and unmade, and how belonging is constructed and contested.

-With this conference, we will bring together rising scholars from a range of disciplines and interdisciplines who study capitalism in non-urban locations.
-This conference is organized by the Program on the Study of Capitalism at Harvard University.
+With this conference, we brought together rising scholars from a range of disciplines and interdisciplines who study capitalism in non-urban locations.
+This conference was organized by the Program on the Study of Capitalism at Harvard University.

 - 16 Oct 2017